 As Americans, aren't we obligated to ensure everyone has the opportunity to achieve success?
 How is that working out?
-These three authors come from very different perspectives to share their experiences and observations regarding the illusive American Dream.
+In this session, Alejandra Oliva and Juan Williams will share their experiences and observations regarding the illusive American Dream.

 Where: | Integrated Learning Center Room 130 (Seats 143, Wheelchair accessible) ![]() ![]() ![]() |